Flowchart

 Green bars are higher than red bars

 Your customers are predicted to pay later than their due dates.
 The gap between the green and red bars represents collections that will likely shift into later weeks.
-Focus collection efforts on the accounts driving the largest gaps.

 Red bars are close to or match green bars